VannestBun/movie-booking-platform/README.md

 # movie-booking-platform
-A full-stack web application for Browse movies, watching trailers (handling video streaming), and booking seats.
+A full-stack web application to browse for movies, watching trailers (handling video streaming), and booking seats.
+Basically a cinema.